kkolyan/leoquery/README.md

 // create empty entity
 Entity a = storage.NewEntity();

-// add a component
+// add a new component and initialize it. in DEBUG mode it throws exception if component already exists a.Add<Comp1>().value = 42;
-a.Add(new Comp1()); // fails if component of this type is already attached to entity.

-// note that there is no double-logic methods like "create-or-update" or "delete if present" here.
-// assumed that one can easily add them using "C# Extension Methods" if necessary.

-// create entity and initialize it in fluent way storage.NewEntity()
-    .Add(new Comp1())
-    .Add(new Comp2());

-// modify component.
+// modify component. in DEBUG mode it throws exception if component not found. a.Get<Comp1>().value = 17;
-a.Get<Comp1>().value = 42; // fails if there is no such component

 // delete component
 a.Del<Comp1>(); // fails if there is no such component